Skip to content

 • The parameter has_balance is related to this and should be set to yes.
 It forces the node to have a balance on inflow and outflow.
 If the demand is not fulfilled, balance is forced by the slack variable that will "create" the energy with the penalty associated with it.

 • All parameters here should be part of the west alternative (column alternative_name) - they will be used whenever a scenario includes the west alternative.
+The difference between parameter alternative and Entity Alternative is that the former includes only that specific parameter and the latter includes the entity itself.

 First_node

-The new objects and parameters have now been staged.
+The new entities and parameters have now been staged.
 Even though it looks like they are in the database, they really are not - they need to be committed first.
 This can be done from the menu of the Database Editor (there is a commit command) or by pressing ctrl-enter.
 One should write an informative commit message about the changes that have been made.
 All commits, and the data they have affected, can be seen later from the history menu item.

 Interlude - creating a scenario and running the model